Dinant: Origins to the 10th century

 The name Dinant comes from the Celtic Divo-Nanto, meaning "Sacred Valley" or "Divine Valley"; it can also be translated as "Celestial Gorge" or "Luminous Gorge" (as in modern Welsh Nant Dwyfol).

+The remains of a prehistoric woman, known as the 'Margaux Woman', were found near Dinant in 1988.
+She is estimated to have been buried in the mid-ninth millenium B.C (part of the Mesolithic period).

 The Dinant area was already populated in Neolithic, Celtic, and Roman times.
 The first mention of Dinant as a settlement dates from the 7th century, when Perpète of Maastricht, Bishop of Tongeren, moved his principal residence from Maastricht to Dinant and founded the church of Saint Vincent.
-In 870, Charles the Bald gave part of Dinant to be administered by the Count of Namur, the other part by the Bishopric of Tongeren, which was by that time based in Liège.